konigio/konigio.github.io/docs/The_Case_for_Semantic_Modeling.md

 The short answer is that Avro schemas are brittle because they express a physical model for data on the wire in one particular format.
 But a given resource can have more than one description; there may be multiple *views* of a given resource.
-While Avro supports schema evolution, it does not offer any mechanism for stitching together alternative views of a resource.
+While Avro supports schema evolution to some extent, it does not offer a mechanism for stitching together alternative views of a resource.

 Let's look at a concrete example.
 Suppose you decide to use the [W3C Activity Streams Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/) to report